I Got A Nose Job During The Pandemic & I Have No Regrets

 How long does it take to recover after a nose job?

 Of course, when it comes to a nose job, safety is paramount.
-The most important thing to look out for, says Dr Tiryaki, is that the surgeon is board-certified, has the relevant academic and professional certifications and qualifications and is registered to practise.
-You can check the status of a surgeon you like the sound of by searching their name on the General Medical Council register.
-Lastly, Dr Tiryaki advises checking to see if they have been featured in any international publications or conferences, as this is often a good indicator of a reputable surgeon.
+The most important thing to look out for, Dr. Tiryaki says, is that the surgeon is board-certified, has the relevant academic and professional certifications and qualifications, and is registered to practice.
+He also advises checking to see if they have been featured in any international publications or conferences, as this is often a good indicator of a reputable surgeon.